ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/disabled_discovery_tasks.md

 newer do not have the rule predefined anymore.
 Upgrading from version `6.2.2` or older does not automatically remove the previously predefined rule.

-## Example of Adding New Disabled Discovery Task
+## Example of Adding a New Disabled Discovery Task

 In the following example, we are creating a rule for disabling OSPFv3 on Arista vEOS.
 The test for the rule reveals 4 matches.